adonisjs/v6-docs/content/docs/experimental/assembler_hooks.md

-# Assembler Hooks
+# Assembler hooks

 Assembler hooks are a way of executing code at specific points in the assembler lifecycle.
 As a reminder, the Assembler is a part of AdonisJS that enables you to launch your dev server, build your application, and run your tests.

 These hooks can be helpful for tasks such as file generation, code compilation, or injecting custom build steps.

-Assembler hooks were initially introduced for our [new experimental version of Vite](./vite.md).
+Assembler hooks were initially introduced for our [new experimental version of Vite](vite.md).
 These hooks enable the `adonisjs/vite` package to customize the build process and inject a step where front-end assets are built, and also, if necessary, generate an SSR build.

 ## Adding a hook